 Redefinining Local Productivity with Julian Cribb, Rob Fenton & local Farmers.

-On the 30th and 31st August 2012 the Goulburn Broken Catchment Management Authority hosted a number of forums around the Catchment on the challenges of future food production with specialist science communicator Julian Cribb.
+In August 2012 the Goulburn Broken Catchment Management Authority hosted a number of forums around the Catchment on the challenges of future food production with specialist science communicator Julian Cribb.

 Julian has been involved in agricultural and rural affairs for over 40 years.
 As the former editor of two national and one state newspaper, Julian has received 32 awards for journalism and wide recognition for his work to bring awareness and solutions to the issues faced by farmers and rural communities.

 At the Redefining Local Productivity Forum at Trawool, Julian was joined by Rob Fenton, of the National Environment Centre at the Riverina Institute of TAFE, and local farmers Allen & Lizette Snaith, Tom Lawson and Lynnda Heard.
 The forum was organised by the Land Health Beyond SoilCare project.

 The forum was fully booked with 100 people being part of the conversation discussing the global food challenge; opportunities to respond, implications for land management, farm gate sustainability, and how the community and local production is involved.